 Moving a window

-Before you can move any window In Microsoft Windows it must not be maximized.
+Before you can move any window, it must not be maximized.
 To make the window appear in window mode, press Alt and spacebar at the same time, move to the restore option, and press Enter.
 Once in windowed mode, you can move a window by pressing Alt and spacebar at the same time, navigate to the move option, press Enter, and then move the window using your arrow keys.